 When to harvest?

-Depending on the variety, roses generally bloom in late spring and throughout summer.
-Harvest rose petals early in the morning to ensure they are fresh and fragrant.
+Depending on the variety, roses generally bloom in late spring and summer.
+Harvest the rose petals early in the morning to ensure they are fresh and fragrant.

 Which rose varieties to choose?

-Before making rose jelly, there is one essential condition for selection: your roses must absolutely not have been treated!
+Before you start making rose jelly, there’s one essential condition for selection: your roses must absolutely not have been treated!
 Insecticides, fungicides, and fertilisers are to be avoided!
-If in doubt, don't take the risk!
-Only use roses from your garden where you know the cultivation methods.
+If in doubt, don’t take the risk!
+Only use roses from your garden where you know the cultivation method.

 While all roses are technically edible, I recommend choosing roses with intense colours to achieve a beautiful jelly hue, as well as highly fragrant varieties such as: